Yews to Eucalypts

 Emily Alice was born in 1854 at Chilwell near Geelong.
 She became Mrs. Emily Warne after marrying William Warne.
 They moved around Ballarat and the Geelong district before taking up selection and moving to Ferndale in Gippsland South.
 Not only did she have eleven children of her own but she went onto become the much appreciated and highly regarded local midwife.
 One of her deliveries was my grandmother!
 Sadly she tragically lost her son Ralph when he drowned aged 19 at Ferndale.

 Frances Amelia was born in Newtown Geelong in 1860.
 Frances grew up alongside her many siblings at Colbrook and would in 1884 marry the brother of her sister in law (Charlotte Taylor).
 George Henry Taylor had been born in Linton and was the son of Henry Taylor and Catherine Susannah Mero (both from the UK.)
 George and Frances would have George Ernest Taylor, James Henry Albert Taylor, Alfred William Taylor and Ruby Frances Victoria Alma Taylor.
 Of these children James Henry Taylor would marry Ida Worringham who would maintain a friendship with the Fowles family (mine) down at Ferndale, in particular my great-aunt, Lila Fowles.
-Ida died young and left two little children, Marjorie Olive Taylor and Wallace Henry Taylor.
+Ida very sadly, died young and left two little children, Marjorie Olive Taylor and Wallace Henry Taylor.

 Marjorie and Wallace Taylor

-Albert Edwin Fowles was born in 1866 and went on to marry Lucy Ellen Lorkin.
-After their marriage they settled in Ferndale in Gippsland on their selection “Cadpella” nearby to Albert’s brother John and his wife, (who also happened to be Lucy’s sister Lily).
-The families remained close throughout their lives.
-Quite a contingency had made their way to Ferndale including some additional Lorkin’s.
 Albert and Lucy had two daughters, Ellen Margaret known as Nellie and Abina known as Bina.
 They also had a son Ernest Edwin who would die in infancy.
 Apparently Albert was a crack shot with the gun and a well known ‘rabbiter’ as well as farmer who won awards back in Ballan as a young fellow.
 All his life he insisted on being called Bert and never Mr. Fowles.
 Even by those younger than him.
 While Nellie would marry a widow Ebenezer George Thomas (known as George) James and Bina would marry Frederick James Kingdom, it does not appear that either Nellie or Bina had children of their own.

 Abina and Nellie Fowles